Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Cryptography on Android: Implementations and attack surfaces

-We revisit the \ac{eudi} wallet, which is currently being developed, to highlight the dilemma that arises when devices without secure hardware must store highly sensitive data.
-Electronic identification is often built around \acp{dsa} such as \ac{ecdsa} (see \cref{subsec:ecdsa}).
-Within the wallet, the \ac{wscd} is the module in charge of managing the secret keys to identify its holder.
-The \ac{eu} requires all \acp{wscd} to be tamper-resistant and certified.
-The draft of the implementation act \cite{eidas_implementing_regulation} lists the \ac{cc} assurance level \ac{eal4+} and the \ac{avavan5} vulnerability assessment~\cite{cc_eal} as potential certification targets.
-This demonstrates a strong commitment to the wallet's resilience, also with regard to hardware attacks.
-Furthermore, it underlines the necessity to investigate the susceptibility of smartphones to hardware attacks.
-While there are smartphones that could potentially fulfill such a requirement (e.g., Google Pixel phones which include a Titan M2~\cite{google_pixel_security,trustcb_titan_certificate}), the \ac{eudi} wallet also plans to consider older smartphones and cheaper models lacking secure hardware~\cite{eidas_arf}.
-According to the \ac{eudi} documentation, such devices shall rely on a remote \ac{hsm} to act as \ac{wscd}~\cite{eidas_arf}.
-In this case, the wallet app must authenticate itself to a remote device, which is then responsible for authenticating the wallet holder.
-This shifts the target of the attack to the cryptographic key used for authentication with the remote \ac{wscd}, but does not solve the underlying issue.
 Without StrongBox, \ac{tee}-based implementations are the next best option for the \ac{eudi} wallet app. \acp{tee} cannot be considered secure against hardware attacks, i.e., tamper-resistant.
 For example, the Qualcomm \ac{tee} v5.8 on the Snapdragon 865 passed an \ac{eal2+} evaluation~\cite{tuev_qualcomm_tee}, which does not consider hardware attacks~\cite{cc_eal}.
 Therefore, a \ac{tee}-based authentication of the wallet app to the remote \ac{wscd} would be an attractive target for \ac{em} \ac{sca} and our work aims to provide an objective quantification of the risks associated with such attacks. \fo{}{Check if there is a certification target for this procedure.
 A slide of a workshop mentioned AVA\_VAN5 for complete WSCA once, but that would mean that certain smartphones could not use the EUDI at all?}